Ammanuell/FYP-GUI/README.md

 ```
 ---

-### To Run the App
+### Setup
-Go in the same directory as the git folder
+To run the App, go in the same directory as the git folder and execute
 ```
 streamlit run app.py
 ```